Coaching course FAQs

 For the Assistant Coach Training there is no formal assessment, but we expect a level of engagement in all the modules you undertake to be confident in awarding you with the credential.

-How do you price the courses?
+How do you price the qualifications and training?

-All British Rowing qualifications are run to professional standards to ensure they continue to meet nationally recognised qualification standards (just like GCSE’s and A ‘Levels).
+All British Rowing qualifications are run to professional standards to ensure they continue to meet nationally recognised qualification standards (just like GCSEs and A-Levels).
 They are continually developed and adapted to meet the needs of the changing face of our sport.
 Some of the costs include:

-• Professional British Rowing staff who develop and evolve content
+- Professional British Rowing staff who develop and evolve content

-• Coach Educator training
+- Coach Educator training

-• Tutor, assessor and quality assurance delivery fees
+- Tutor, assessor and quality assurance delivery fees

-• British Rowing Staff to continually develop and maintain the online learning platform (RowHow)
+- British Rowing Staff to continually develop and maintain the online learning platform (RowHow)

-• Central administration staff to process courses and certification.
+- Central administration staff to process courses and certification.
 Up to date hard copy and online resources

-• British Rowing staff to maintain the qualification accreditation and ensure that the delivery of the qualifications is to the highest standards.
+- British Rowing staff to maintain the qualification accreditation and ensure that the delivery of the qualifications is to the highest standards.

 British Rowing works hard to balance the quality of the learner experience with an affordable pricing structure.